rachelksong/ETL_Proj2/README.md

 # Create Database and Load Dataframes into Database:
 Within the cells of the CSV files, the use of apostrophes made SQL Server read it as a special character and wouldn't initially have us import the CSV files into our tables.
 Both 'athlete_events' and 'noc_regions' were chosen from our database 'olympics_db.'

+ETL Anaysis can be found in:  olympic_ETL.ipynb
+Graphs and comparison analysis can be found in: Olympics_ETL_Analysis.ipynb

 # Specific questions we were looking to find answers to were: